 For services you frequently use or go to – such as condo staff (security guards, doormen, gardeners), dry cleaners and waiters – just a token amount for luck will do.

 Enrichment Teachers are the same, or slightly higher amount if you wish.
 Note that school teachers are not allowed to accept cash, but you can always send in two Mandarins, Pineapple Tarts, Bak Kwa, Cookie Tins or other CNY Snacks and goodies.

-Helpers and secretaries receive a larger amount as they are your immediate employees.
+Helpers and secretaries should receive a larger amount as they are your immediate employees.

 4. Ang bao and even digits